Dimisam/SC0039_Exercise_DS/README.md

 ##Run file:
 in command prompt with python or copy paste it in jupyter notebook and run it there.
-The output.csv will appear in the wokring folder
+The output.csv will appear in the working folder.